computas/ovh-cloud-workshop/README.md

 ## Workshop exercises

-This workshop consist of two(?) parts.
+This workshop consist of three parts.
 When you have completed all the parts you should have a working TODO-application exposed over HTTPS and whose backend writes data to a managed OVHCloud database instance.

 [Part 1 - Setup OVHCloud Resource](ovhsetup.md)